A PROVEN TREATMENT TO STOP TRICHOTILLOMANIA IS HYPNOSIS (AND EFT)

 Most people don’t know what triggers trich, but often it gets worse year after year.
 Because it’s a habit that generates so much shame, it feels almost impossible to overcome.

-By the tenth session, Mary hadn’t pulled her hair for a month.
+By the tenth session, Mary hadn’t pulled her hair or lashes for a month.

 She was amazed that her trichotillomania was finally in control.